New Drill Rods with Double Start Thread Profiles

 Myth #2: Diamond drilling is an easy job

 I’m not sure why anyone would think that drilling with rods that weigh 52 lbs could ever be easy.
-Much of the equipment is made with steel and weighs a lot, core weighs a lot, everything you need to carry like buckets of grease and additives, they weigh a lot.
-If you calculate that you can pull hundreds of rods in a shift, then that is a lot of weight you are dealing with.
+Much of the equipment is made with steel and weighs a lot, core weighs a lot, everything you need to carry, like buckets of grease and additives, they weigh a lot.
+When you calculate that you can pull hundreds of rods in a shift, then that is a lot of weight you are dealing with.

 Myth #3: Diamond drilling is a pretty safe job

-Tell that to the guy that loses a body part due to the moving parts of machinery, or parts of equipment that can come crashing down out of an uphole.
+Tell that to the guy that loses a body part due to the moving parts of machinery, or the parts of equipment that can come crashing down out of an uphole.
 In diamond drilling, you need to be careful and alert to the possible dangers that are around you.
-A diamond drill is like the race care of drills and you need to respect the power behind it.
+A diamond drill is like the race car of drills and you need to respect the power behind it.

 Myth #4: Anyone can be a diamond driller